Thursday, April 27, 2006

 And that is just what he said.

-Oh my...
-I was squealing and jumping up and down (Tom was at work, so I was alone and able to act quite silly).
+Wow, I squealed, jumped up and down (Tom was at work, so I was alone and free to act silly).

 Yet, when all that happened, this verse immediately came to my mind: